HeliosMinecraft/HeliosClient/README.md

 ## Installation

-- Install both [Fabric](https://fabricmc.net/use/installer/) and [Fabric API](https://modrinth.com/mod/fabric-api) for Minecraft 1.20.1
+- Install both [Fabric](https://fabricmc.net/use/installer/) and [Fabric API](https://modrinth.com/mod/fabric-api) for Minecraft 1.20.4
 - Put this mod into the `.minecraft/mods` folder

+***Note: In future we may require [Satin API](https://modrinth.com/mod/satin-api) for shaders (or it will be packedged together)***

 ## Submitting a Bug

 To submit a bug open an issue in this repository.
 Before doing so please assure yourself that the issues isn't already listed under [Known issues](#known-issues).

 ## Known issues
+- Buggy modules like Tick-Shift, NewChunks.
+- Incomplete modules like Phase.
+- HudElements don't resize to their proper locations sometimes.
+- Scripting System (WIP).

-- Unfinished/placeholder modules.
+- Lack of combat and some important utility modules.
+- No Baritone Integration
+- Compatibility with performance mods like sodium (only issue is with X-Ray for now)
+- No AltManager
+- Lack of commands
+- Lack of shaders (Neither of the current contributors know much good about GLSL)

 ## Contributing